Democrats, Republicans trade seats in battle for U.S. Senate majority | Politics

 Cornyn was declared the winner against challenger M.J.
 Hegar in a state that had appeared to be drifting toward Democrats.
 Republican Senator Majority Leader Mitch McConnell won re-election in Kentucky, as expected.
 All told, 35 of the Senate's 100 seats were up for election.

-"There are dogfights all over the country," McConnell, the top Republican in Congress, said at a campaign stop earlier in the week.
-He described the possibility of Republicans holding onto the Senate majority as a "50-50 proposition."
-Those odds appear optimistic, based on the three forecasters that expect Democrats to emerge from the election with control of Congress for the first time in a decade.
-Democrats were projected to maintain control of the 435-seat House of Representatives.

-Democrats are hoping to usher in a new political era in Washington if Biden also wins.
-Although likely to fall short of a 60-vote filibuster-proof majority, Democratic Senate control would also help stymie a second Trump term.

-Gardner was among more than half a dozen first-term party incumbents in states also including Alaska, Arizona, Georgia, Iowa, Montana and North Carolina.
-Democrat Gary Peters is on the defensive in Michigan.
+First-term Republican incumbents also faced challenges in Alaska, Montana, and in a second Georgia Senate race.
+Democrat Gary Peters was on the defensive in Michigan.
 DELAYS EXPECTED IN RESULTS

-Results from some races are not likely to be known until after Election Day, due to this year's unprecedented volume of mail-in ballots and possible runoff elections in four races.
-Delayed results could occur in Arizona and Maine, where Democrats are strongly favored to flip Republican seats.

 Final results from a four-way Maine contest among Collins, Democrat Sara Gideon and two independent candidates could be delayed for 10 days to two weeks if no candidate wins an outright majority and the race is forced into an automatic runoff under the state's ranked-choice voting system, according to a state election official.
 Maine voters can rank candidates in order of preference.
 With no clear winner on election night, the contest would enter a series of elimination rounds in which lower-ranked candidates drop out until a victor emerges.